 There’s just something about flowers that screams femininity.
 If you want your daughters to have a girly room, don’t skimp on the flowers.

 You can utilize flowers a variety of ways in the room decor.
-Go for floral pattern on the wallpaper, or get floral bedspreads for your daughters.
+Go for floral pattern on the window curtains, or get floral bedding for your daughters.
 You could even decorate the room with dried or plastic flowers to give it the ultimate floral touch.

 Room Decor Tips For Everyone